-UGLs Interface Management Plan (IMP) outlines interface protocols for managing the various interactions between Transgrid, Snowy Hydro, FGJV and subcontractors during the construction phase of the project.
+The PC's Interface Management Plan (IMP) outlines interface protocols for managing the various interactions between Transgrid, Snowy Hydro, FGJV and subcontractors during the construction phase of the project.
 The IMP will be used as a guiding document when dealing with works and access in overlapping areas.
-UGL will ensure the IMP is kept current for the duration of the project works and communicated to relevant site personnel.
+The PC will ensure the IMP is kept current for the duration of the project works and communicated to relevant site personnel.

-7.4 COMPLAINTS PROCEDURE
+7.4.
+Complaints procedure